-The western English Channel is located at the biogeographic boundary between northern Boreal and southern Lusitanian fauna and has, therefore, served as an important area for monitoring the effects of climate change on marine organisms.
-While the consequences of a changing climate have been relatively well documented in the Channel for fish, plankton and intertidal benthos (see, for example, Genner et al., 2004; Hawkins et al., 2008; Beaugrand et al., 2009), no such data exist to-date for subtidal benthic organisms.
-During the 1950s, Norman Holme sampled benthic infaunal and epifaunal communities on a large geographical scale spanning the entire English Channel (Holme, 1961, 1966).
-In particular, Holme was interested in the distribution of warm- (Lusitanian) and cold-water (Boreal) species.
-Holme's and his colleagues' early surveys uncovered variations in penetration of 'western' species (those normally inhabiting the Celtic Sea and likely to be cold-water species) into the Channel and possible temperature-related penetrations of 'Sarnian' species from the Gulf of St. Malo into wider areas of the Channel, as well as fluctuations caused by mortality during severe winters (Holme, 1983).
+The western English Channel is located at the biogeographic boundary between northern Boreal and southern Lusitanian species and has, therefore, served as an important area for monitoring the effects of climate change on marine organisms.
+While the consequences of a changing climate have been relatively well documented for fish, plankton and intertidal benthos of the region (see, for example, Genner et al., 2004; Hawkins et al., 2008; Beaugrand et al., 2009), subtidal benthos have received far less attention and there are no long-term benthic timeseries from the UK side of the Channel (there are timeseries from the French coast, but these have not been investigated with respect to climate change).
+In such circumstances, comparison of historical and contemporary data can provide a means to investigate whether there are any indications of climate effects on the benthos of the region.